The Ultimate Coffee Storage Taste Test

 Light exposure makes perhaps the greatest difference to your coffee.
 The two glass jars only differed in light exposure, and the one exposed to light ended up being one of the worst coffees, while the blacked-out jar ended up being one of the best.

-There was little to no difference between the airtight gasket bag and the regular brown bag – this, along with the surprising mediocrity of the open-air coffee, perhaps suggests that external air exposure is not the worst thing for your coffee (thought it obviously has an effect).
+There was little to no difference between the airtight gasket bag and the regular brown bag – this, along with the surprising mediocrity of the open-air coffee, perhaps suggests that external air exposure is not the worst thing for your coffee (though it obviously has an effect).

 Here is the order of best to worst coffee storage methods, in terms of flavor (not including fresh roast, of course):